nielsberglund/nielsblogsource/content/drafts/building-an-event-management-system-with-claude-code-part-8---implementing-import-functions.md

 Let's pick up where we left off.
 In Part 7, we had our project structure ready with the core functions (`validate_import_data` and `preview_import`) working.
 Now we need to implement the actual import functions.

-I started Claude Code in our project directory, with the ususal `claude --continue` command:
+I started Claude Code in our project directory, with the usual (by now) `claude --continue` command:

 ```
  ✨ What Was Implemented